perseas/Pyrseas/docs/dbtoyaml.rst

     Specifies the name of the database whose schema is to extracted.

+-f `file`, --file= `file`

+    Send output to the specified file.
+If this is omitted, the standard output is used.

 -H `host`, --host= `host`

     Specifies the host name of the machine on which the PostgreSQL